 It may seem an added expense, but travel insurance can cover you if something doesn’t go to plan.
-This could include things like your luggage getting lost, flights being cancelled or a visit to a local hospital.
+This could include things like:

 The type of travel insurance policy you need will depend on where you’re going and how long for.
 You may also need to answer questions on what you plan on doing while you’re away.
-If you’re looking at doing some extreme sport or activities, you may need a specific travel insurance policy.
+If you’re looking at doing some extreme sport, or activities like surfing or snowboarding, you may need a specific travel insurance policy.

 Explore more: Different types of insurance for students

 Work out how much you need for your trip and get to grips with how to save for it.
 You could also get a quote for your travel insurance so you can factor it in to your holiday costs.